OldhamMade/oldhammade.github.io/_posts/2014-09-20-why-i-hate-tdd.md

 I spent some time trying to work out what `test_description` did, and it seemed pretty straight-forward, but for the life of me I couldn't work out *why* the developer hadn't specified *what* they were testing, and what the expected outcome was.

 Well, sure, they had described what they were testing.
 They were testing something to do with the `description` on a `Product`.
 But at a cursory glance I couldn't work out what they were trying to test.
-Or, rather, what they were trying to ensure was happening within the test from it's name.
+Or, rather, what they were trying to ensure was happening within the test from it's name -- what outcome they were expecting.

 People lament Behaviour-Driven Development practices.
 They say it's over-complicated and unnecessary.
-I think they're right.
+And I think they're right.
 The BDD tools have gotten way to big, they're too much of a time investment.

 It doesn't have to be this way.
 You don't need the stories.
 You don't need the **Given**, **When**, **Then** scenarios.